Magnitude meets persistence. Homology theories for filtered simplicial sets: Simplicial complexes and simplicial sets

 \begin{definition} A \define{simplicial complex} is a tuple $K=(V,\Sigma)$ where $V$ is a set, and $\Sigma$ is a set of non-empty finite subsets of $V$ such that: \begin{enumerate}[label=(\roman*)] \item for all $v\in V$ we have that $\{v\}\in \Sigma$ \item $\Sigma$ is closed with respect to taking subsets. \end{enumerate} The elements of $\Sigma$ with cardinality $n+1$ are called \define{$n$-simplices} of $K$.
 The elements of $V$ are called \define{vertices} of $K$.
 Given two simplicial complexes $K=(V,\Sigma)$ and $K'=(V',\Sigma')$, a \define{simplicial map} $K\to K'$ is a map $f\colon V\to V'$ such that for all $\sigma\in \Sigma$ we have $f(\sigma)\in \Sigma'$. \end{definition}

 \begin{remark} We note that if one wants the $0$-simplices to coincide with the vertices of a simplicial complex, then condition (i) in Definition \ref{D:simplicial complex} cannot be dispensed of; while condition (ii) implies that all vertices contained in simplices are in $\Sigma$, condition (i) guarantees that these are the only vertices.
 Often in the topological data analysis literature one finds a definition of simplicial complex as a variant of Definition \ref{D:simplicial complex} in which condition (i) is omitted, and in such a definition one thus allows vertices that are not $0$-simplices.
+Such simplicial complexes are studied in combinatorial commutative algebra, where they are known to correspond to square-free monomial ideals, see \cite[Chapter 1]{MS05}.
 One could give a definition equivalent to Definition \ref{D:simplicial complex} by only requiring closure under taking subsets as follows: let $\Sigma$ be a family of non-empty finite sets closed under taking subsets, and let $V(\Sigma)=\bigcup \Sigma$.
 Then $(V(\Sigma),\Sigma)$ is a simplicial complex according to Definition \ref{D:simplicial complex}. \end{remark}

 To define simplicial sets, we first need to introduce the ``simplex category'' $\Delta$.
 Consider the category with objects finite non-empty totally ordered sets, and morphisms given by order preserving maps.
 The skeleton of this category is denoted by $\Delta$ and called \define{simplex category}.
 In other words, $\Delta$ has objects given by a totally ordered set $[n]=\{0,1,\dots , n\}$ for every natural number $n$, and morphisms order-preserving maps.